 Between identifying points of improvement in the current procurement processes and procedures, and negotiating with vendors and suppliers, the sourcing specialist plays a vital role in the overall success of the procurement team.

-While there is no doubting the importance of the sourcing specialist, emphasising this role is not to downplay other procurement professional positions like contract managers, or simply procurement team members.
+While there is no doubting the importance of the sourcing professional, emphasizing this role is not to downplay other procurement professional positions like contract managers, or simply procurement team members.
 Each and every professional involved in the procurement department plays a vital role in the success of the department as a whole.

 Breaking Down the Sourcing Specialist Role